Play St. Andrews The Old Course

 15th – Par 4 (Cartgate In)

 A good drive over the cart gate bunker will set up a nice approach to one of the course’s trickiest greens.
 The green slopes left to right and front to back.
 Take 10 yards off from your second shot and allow the ball to feed on the front left towards the hole.

 16th – Par 4 (Corner of the Dyke)

 This is a tough driving hole with out of bounds all on the right, On the left principal’s nose bunker is well within reach.
 Therefore the sensible play is a long iron or hybrid to land just short of the bunker.
-Make sure you take enough club with your second shot as the false front on the green will feed everything back towards Grant’s bunker.
-The 16th is a tough hole and a Par is a great score.
+Ensure you take enough club with your second shot as the false front on the green will feed everything back towards Grant’s bunker.
+The 16th is a tough hole, and a Par is a great score.

 S.I 13 | 389 Yards

 If not the most famous driving hole on the planet then we do not know what is.
 The tee shot requires a carry over the former railway shed.
 Many love this hole, but all fear it.
 Take Aim at the letter ‘L’ of the Old Course Hotel if you are a bigger hitter for the perfect line in for your second.
 The ‘C’ of course is probably the better line for the shorter hitters although you will face a daunting second shot with the road hole bunker and, in fact, the road well in play.
 The second shot is likely to be a long iron or hybrid into this tough green, Make sure you stay out of the road hole bunker at all costs as you will eliminate any chance of making a birdie and Par will not be in your favour either.
 A Bogey is an excellent score on the Road Hole anything better, and you will be grinning like a Cheshire cat.

 18th – Par 4 (Tom Morris)